Skip to main content

 Time limit for requesting a review

-The law gives an applicant 28 days from the date they receive a decision to request a review.1 In practice, the Housing Executive allows a person 40 days to ask for a review.
+The law gives an applicant 28 days from the date they receive a decision to request a review.
+In practice, the Housing Executive allows a person 40 days to ask for a review.

-An adviser could challenge the timeframe if the Housing Executive failed to issue a proper decision notice.
+An adviser can challenge the time limit if the Housing Executive did not issue a proper decision notice.

 • how much time has passed since the deadline